>

 Patti Reid sang Lowlands of Holland in 1987 on her eponymous Fellside album Patti Reid.

-Dave Burland sang The Lowlands of Holland in 1996 on his CD Benchmark.
-He noted:
+Old Blind Dogs sang The Lowlands of Holland in 1997 on their Lochshore CD Five.

-Nancy Kerr and James Fagan sang The Lowlands of Holland in 1999 on their Fellside CD Steely Water.
+Nancy Kerr and James Fagan sang Lowlands of Holland in 1999 on their Fellside CD Steely Water.
+They noted:

 Tom and Barbara Brown sang Lowlands of Holland in 2005 on their WildGoose CD Tide of Change.
 They noted: